 Ray Drainville: Research and Education

 Hi!
 I’m Ray Drainville, an assistant professor at the University of Waterloo’s, Stratford School of Interaction Design and Business based in Stratford, Ontario.
 This page gives you a little more information about my work than is possible in a standard CV or cover letter.
-It provides information about my educational background, thesis, grants, publications, interviews, talks, teaching experience and competence, languages, and non-academic work history.
+It provides information about my educational background, thesis, grants, publications, interviews, talks, teaching competence, languages, and non-academic work history.

 Education